Early life of Isaac Newton: Academic career

 Prior to Newton, there were several other philosophers who proposed ideas to describe the motion of celestial bodies.
 Kepler and Galileo Galilei often studied the way objects fell in order to gain an understanding of the motion of the planets.
-However, it was Newton who had the most success out of them all as he was able to put his theories into laws.
-These laws as described in the previous paragraph are fundamental to education all around the world.
-Students learn these concepts in grade school and these laws have application from every aspect of life.
-Students ranging from grade school to graduate school in college use the three fundamental laws as they have changed the way humans think and act.
-Newton's development of these laws was one of the most beneficial contributions to society to date.
+However, by putting his theories into laws, it was Newton who achieved the most success.
+Students learn these concepts in grade school, being applicable to every conceivable aspect of life.

 In the year 1688, Newton was elected to the convention parliament at Cambridge University where he remained on board for two years.
 During his time at Cambridge, he was able to meet several famous people like John Locke and Nicolas Fatio de Duillier.
 Newton was able to form life-long bonds with these two figures in the matter of two years.
 Christiaan Huygens also came into the picture as Newton and him had disagreements in the past about gravity.
 The two figures had several extended arguments about their debate and were able to reach accord.
 Soon after, Newton entered a period of life where writing became his priority.
 He began by editing his book, Principia.
 Despite the adjustments he made, the new version of Principia was abandoned by the year 1693 due to Newton's mental state.
 He decaled himself as having a mental breakdown which eradicated the adjustments he made to his famous writing.
 Newton had a different novel that he worked on during the same time period called Praxis.
 This text consists of five drafts of literature written by Newton having to do with chemistry.
 During this period, Newton studied several areas of work including religion, calculus and chemistry.

 According to Alfred Rupert Hall the first practical reflecting telescope was built by Newton in 1668.
-Later on such prototype for a design came to be called a Newtonian telescope or Newton's reflector.
+Later on, such a prototype for its design came to be called a Newtonian telescope or Newton's reflector.